mvolkmann/blog/src/lit.md

 Surrounded each piece of text to be translated with a call to the `msg` function.

+The argument to `msg` must be literal text, not a variable.
+The reason is that the `lit-localize extract` command only extracts text found in `msg` calls.
+It doesn't execute the code, so it wouldn't be able to determine all the possible values of a variable.

-The follow examples show all the supported scenarios.
+The following examples show all the supported scenarios.
 Note that the `str` must also be used when the text does not contain HTML AND includes an interpolation.